-Mass Transportation: Given the high usage environment of the mass transportation industry , robust surface performance is key and vinyl can offer an unprecedented level of grain, colour and style.
+Mass Transportation (Bus, Rail): Given the high usage environment of the mass transportation industry , robust surface performance is key and vinyl can offer an unprecedented level of grain, colour and style.
 Vinyl products offer a real alternative to more traditional leather or wool based surfaces, whilst offering class-leading seat wear and stain resistance.
 Offering a hygenic, design led finish expected from public transport.
 For the best possible product offering, vinyl products can be matched by some manufacturers to complicated moquette patterns.

 Healthcare: Vinyl products have been the obvious choice for healthcare upholstery for many years due to it’s durability, cleanability and it’s resistance to the growth of mould and mildew.
 If a robust care routine is adhered to, there is no reason why vinyl upholstery cannot last for many years.

 Hospitality: PVC fabrics in a number of different designs and effects are ideal for the Leisure and Hospitality sector.
 Great designs can be combined with durable and hygienic PVC fabrics.